sueddeutsche/editron/docs/doc-editron-editor.md

 ## Editor

-> A custom _editor_ is **completly responsible for rendering the display of a value to a _dom_-Element, receiving user-events and passing data-changes back to _editron_**. _Editron_ will manage and update values, perform validation and error-reporting. // TODO: Verstehe den nachfolgenden Satz nicht.
-Wie hilft Editron "den richtigen Editor zu wählen? // helps choosing the right _editor_ is assigned to the specified value, as defined in the _json-schema_ (and confirmed by the `editorOf`-method of an _editor_).
+> A custom _editor_ is **completly responsible for rendering the display of a value to a _dom_-Element, receiving user-events and passing data-changes back to _editron_**. _Editron_ will manage and update values, perform validation, error-reporting and initialize editors, based on the _json-schema_ and available _editors_ .

 An custom _editron editor_ **needs** to be a class (or instantiatable function) with the following attributes

 - A static `editorOf`-method, which will be called to evaluate, if this _editor_ should be used to render for the current _value_
 - An `update`-method, which will receive all update events, like new _validation-errors_ or _data-updates_
-- An additional method `getElement` to pass the root-dom element of the _editor_ to _editron_  //TODO: Was macht diese getElement Methode? //
+- A method `getElement`, which must return your _editor's_ root _DOM_-element
 - and a method `destroy` which will be called when the editors is _unmounted_ **Note** A full example of a custom editor, implementing all these attributes, can be found at the end of this README: [Example Implementation](#example-implementation)